DELL Factor-Based Stock Analysis

 Below is Validea's guru fundamental report for DELL TECHNOLOGIES INC (DELL).
-Of the 22 guru strategies we follow, DELL rates highest using our Shareholder Yield Investor model based on the published strategy of Meb Faber.
-This strategy looks for companies returning cash to shareholders via dividends, buybacks and debt paydown.
+Of the 22 guru strategies we follow, DELL rates highest using our Earnings Yield Investor model based on the published strategy of Joel Greenblatt.
+This value model looks for companies with high return on capital and earnings yields.

 The following table summarizes whether the stock meets each of this strategy's tests.
 Not all criteria in the below table receive equal weighting or are independent, but the table provides a brief overview of the strong and weak points of the security in the context of the strategy's criteria.